Patrick Ford (journalist)

+Biography

-Ford was born in Galway to Edward Ford (1805-1880) and Ann Ford (1815-1893), emigrating with his parents to Boston, United States in 1845, never returning to Ireland.
+Ford was born in Galway to Edward Ford (1805–1880) and Ann Ford (1815–1893), emigrating with his parents to Boston, United States in 1845, never returning to Ireland.
 He wrote in the Irish World in 1886 that "I might as well have been born in Boston.
 I know nothing of England.
 I brought nothing with me from Ireland—nothing tangible to make me what I am.
 I had consciously at least, only what I found and grew up with in here".

 He left school aged thirteen and two years later was working as a printer's devil for William Lloyd Garrison's Liberator.
 He began writing in 1855 and, by 1861, had become editor and publisher of the Boston Tribune, also known as the Boston Sunday Tribune or Boston Sunday Times.
 He was an abolitionist and a supporter of the Union.

 At 15, Ford went to work as a "printer's devil" for William Lloyd Garrison's newspaper, The Liberator.
 He credited Garrison for his advocacy for social reform.

 During the American Civil War (1861–1865) Ford served in Union forces in the Ninth Massachusetts Regiment with his father and brother.
 He saw action in northern Virginia and fought at Fredericksburg.